colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-04-41-430895-data-structures-and-problem-solving-using-c-by-mark-a-weiss.md

 ## Introduction

 In the world of computer science and programming, understanding data structures and knowing how to effectively solve problems are vital skills.
-"Data Structures and Problem Solving Using C++" by Mark A. Weiss is a widely acclaimed book that provides a comprehensive introduction to data structures and problem-solving techniques using the C++ programming language.
+"Data Structures and Problem Solving Using C++ by Mark A. Weiss is a widely acclaimed book that provides a comprehensive introduction to data structures and problem-solving techniques using the C++ programming language.

 ## Key Features and Benefits